GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

   RFC8126:
   RFC8313:
   RFC8484:
-  RFC8499:

 --- abstract

-This document updates RFC 7450 (Automatic Multicast Tunneling, or AMT) by extending the relay discovery process to use a new DNS resource record named AMTRELAY when discovering AMT relays for source-specific multicast channels.
+This document updates RFC 7450 (Automatic Multicast Tunneling, or AMT) by modifying the relay discovery process.
+A new DNS resource record named AMTRELAY is defined for publishing AMT relays for source-specific multicast channels.
 The reverse IP DNS zone for a multicast sender's IP address is configured to use AMTRELAY resource records to advertise a set of AMT relays that can receive and forward multicast traffic from that sender over an AMT tunnel.
+Other extensions and clarifications to the relay discovery process are also defined.

 --- middle